onap/aai-spike/README.md

 # Spike  Microservice

 The Spike microservice consumes and processes the Champ graph data event stream from which it generates events to be consumed by other components.

 ## Public Interfaces

 ### Stream output

 Spike receives events from the Champ microservice regarding changes to the graph database.
-Spike will buffer these events in an attempt to ensure proper chronological ordering, and then output them onto a configurable kafka or DMaaP queue.
+Spike will buffer these events in an attempt to ensure proper chronological ordering, and then output them onto a configurable queue.

 The messages are in a similar format to Gizmo's async pipeline.
 Here are some examples:

 #### Vertex
 ##### Create Vertex

    {
       "header":{
          "event-type":"update-notification",
          "request-id":"8f9931a2-8002-4cb4-917b-a8c984932021",
          "source-name":"SPIKE",
          "timestamp":"20180807T153514Z"
       },
       "body":{
          "transaction-id":"8f9931a2-8002-4cb4-917b-a8c984932021",
          "vertex":{
             "schema-version":"V14",
             "type":"vserver",
             "key":"541cf447-09f5-4484-a765-845e71aab1f2",
             "properties":{
                "aai-last-mod-ts":1533656090789,
                "in-maint":false,
                "aai-uuid":"541cf447-09f5-4484-a765-845e71aab1f2",